 Eligibility requirements are subject to change.
 The Office of Residence Life reserves the right to make exceptions to these requirements on a case-by-case basis.

-- One bedroom apartment in the residence hall to which you are assigned valued at approximately $6,700.00 for the academic year.
+- One-bedroom apartment in the residence hall to which you are assigned valued at approximately $6,700 for the academic year.

 - EC White Meal Plan (40 meals plus $50 Quaker Dollars each semester) valued at $740 for the academic year.

-Applications open every year following fall break and remain open through the first week or so of the spring semester.
+Applications open every year following fall break and remain open through the first week of the spring semester.
 All interested candidates should apply during this application period.
-Those who will be abroad during the spring semester can contact the main contact for the recruitment process if they would prefer to complete their interview prior to leaving for off-campus study.
+Those who will be abroad during the spring semester can contact the convener of the recruitment process if they would prefer to complete their interview prior to leaving for off-campus study.
 All other interviews will be completed in the spring.
 There is no separate application process for candidates interested in mid-year positions.

-Because of time intensive the nature of the HD position, HDs are not permitted to hold outside employment while serving as a HD.
+Because of time-intensive the nature of the HD position, HDs are not permitted to hold outside employment while serving as an HD.

 More information and resources